jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 What’s the lesson here?

 Living next to other people with problems can drag you down.
-But, on the flip side, it can foster tremendous gratitude for the little things in life and show you that your situation isn't as bad as it seems.
+But, on the flip side, it can foster tremendous gratitude for the little things in life and show you that your situation isn’t as bad as it seems.
 Gratitude has tremendous value and I wrote about 6 reasons why you should be grateful in [this article](https://edlatimore.com/6-reasons-to-be-grateful/).

 ## Life is like poker: it’s about how you play the hand you’re dealt